How to Ferment Chicken Feed for Healthy Hens & Eggs

-The study also noted that hens being fed fermented feed also produced less waste than the hens on dry feed; this is likely because the birds eat less overall but absorb more thanks to the nutrients being easier to digest.
+The study also noted that hens being fed fermented feed produced less waste than the hens on dry feed; this is likely because the birds eat less overall but absorb more thanks to the nutrients being easier to digest.

 Mixing Your Own Fermented Chicken Feed

 Many would assume that the process is complex and time-consuming, with all the benefits of using fermented chicken feed for hens.
-But it is actually surprisingly simple and takes minimal resources, time, and space, even with larger flocks.
+But it is surprisingly simple and takes minimal resources, time, and space, even with larger flocks.

 There are three main components when looking to ferment chicken feed.

 The next step is finding a suitable container made from a material that will not be affected by the acidic process of fermenting.
 Glass jars and ceramic pots are perfect.
-But if neither is available, then a BPA-free plastic container will also do the trick in a pinch.
+But if neither is available, then a BPA-free plastic container will do the trick in a pinch.

 Not only does the container have to resist the acidity of the fermented feed it also needs to be big enough to fit the grain and water and still have room for it all to expand.

 The last step is to find a location for the fermentation process to happen.
 The container should be kept at a consistent, slightly warm temperature.
 The temperature must not fluctuate as this can upset the fermentation.

 Cupboards, sheds, and other places out of direct sunlight are great options for storing the feed and help with keeping it out of the way.

 Generally, a chicken will consume around 1/4 of a cup of feed daily.
 However, once the feed is fermented, chickens will consume less than that amount daily.
 But keep in mind chickens will consume feed all day if offered.